antonmilev/MagicInpainter/test/TexturesResults.md

 | *<b>Texture, 400x400</b>* | *<b>MagicInpainter 3.0, R15</b>* | *<b>SnapEdit</b>* |

 Some of the recent AI libraries, like the famous HuggingFace Diffusers trained on almost <b>6 billlion images</b> (see: https://huggingface.co/runwayml/stable-diffusion-inpainting) also have quality issues.
-For example here is the best I could to produce with removing the dog and using the COLAB example from the link:
+For example here is the best I could produce with removing the dog using the COLAB example from the link:

 | <img src="dog/dog.jpg" width="200px"/> |  <img src="dog/dog_MI_many_passes_r45.jpg" width="200px"/> | <img src="dog/dog_inpaint.jpg" width="200px"/> |
 |---|---|---|